OwlByTech/ftyft/README.md

 # ftyft
-Your gift list, let them choose one
+ Create a gift list and let them choose one.